kennyphan02/Coding-Notes/CSCE311 Operating Systems/Chapter 2 Processes and Limited Direction Execution.md

 	- Loads a program code into memory and fills in an address space
 	1. OS loads the process lazily (only essential pieces of code are loaded during program execution)
 	- Eagerly means everything is loaded prior to program execution
 	2. The run time stack is allocated.
-This means is that after program execution the run time stack is used to store and handle variables.
+This means is that after program execution the run time stack is used to store and handle variables (local variables, return address, function parameters).
 Every call performed in a thread stored in the stack
+			   To initalize the stack, call argc and argv array of main() function
+	3. Heap is created
+		1. Heap memory is a type of dynamic memory allocation used for storing objects and data structures that require a longer lifespan than stack memory
+		2. requests space by calling malloc() and free it by calling free()
+	4.
+	Difference between heap memory and stack memory?
+		Heap is used by all parts of an application and it is where objects are stored in.
+The stack memory contains the return address to it.